CSE research improves support for South Asian Communities

 - As there are multiple ages within a home, communicating via different channels helps connect with all age groups.
 While working-age adults may be more able to engage online, in a multi-generational household it may be the oldest generation who own the property and take responsibility for energy bills.

 - The health of older generations is a concern felt by different members of multi-generational households.
 Advisors can achieve quick wins by checking if an older person is living in the household and is eligible for the Warm Homes Discount and the Priority Services Register.

 - Take time to explain why you’re asking ‘intrusive’ questions, including about health, income, and who lives at the property.
 This information is needed to identify what help the household may be eligible for and so that the advisor can provide tailored advice.

 - Multi-generational households are likely to be larger and may live in a bigger than average home.
 They may all have different routines, contributing to overall above-average energy use.

 - Use interpreter services to support effective advice delivery.

 - Employ paid staff from the South Asian community where possible.

-- Outreach and partnership with community organisations can help people access timely support rather than waiting until they are in a crisis situation.
+- Outreach and partnership with community organisations can help people access support before they are in a crisis situation.

 We offered each family a follow-up advice session with an advisor from a South Asian background.
-Additionally, CSE is developing plans with Dhek Bhal to deliver bi-monthly workshops and drop-in advice sessions so that our service better reaches the local South Asian community.
+Additionally, CSE is developing plans with Dhek Bhal to deliver bi-monthly workshops and drop-in advice sessions.
+This will mean that our service better reaches the local South Asian community.